// Overriding inline styles of the Safety Wing widget

 To try and avoid it – do not drink the water.
 This means no drinking the water from the tap, having any ice made from the tap, and to not eat fresh vegetables or fruits that have been washed in water by the tap.
 Most places have ice made from bottled water.
 But when in doubt – just drink a bintang!

 If you catch bali belly, make sure to drink lots of fluid to rehydrate your body, eat electrolyte tablets to replace lost minerals and salts, and get plenty of rest.
 I also cannot stress enough – MAKE SURE YOU ALWAYS HAVE IMMODIUM ON YOU.
 Boy will that help you immensely, trust me!
+You can also hire one of the IV people to come to you and replace your electrolytes for an immediate relief.

 Over-Tourism & Insta-Craze